The winter months and our skin.

 A few years ago I began applying primer to my skin before applying my make-up.
 A simple additional step, but one that offered an extra silk-like finish and softening allowing my make-up to work even better.
 I have been purchasing Colorescience primers (or perfectors as they are called) from Amazon and find that each small dispenser lasts about 2-3 months.
 While there are many to choose from, I gravitate toward the skin calming perfectors, but have used all of them below at one time or another.

-The most needed skincare item in my daily routine (both morning and evening) is the application of facial oil.
-While I first began with item #3 (which you will see next), when I moved to Bend, I needed to amp it up a little bit more.
-Using 2 drops, I massage the oil into my skin, décolletage and neck (front and back) prior to adding my moisturizer.
+My second favorite oil or serum is Rodin’s Olio Lusso facial oil.
+While I first began with the oil shared just below from Eminence (which you will see next), when I moved to Bend, I needed to amp it up a little bit more.
+Each morning, I use 2 drops, massage the oil into my skin, décolletage and neck (front and back) prior to adding my moisturizer.
 It soothes, repairs and smells fresh.
 Linda Rodin has a product that is being raved about for a reason, and now she offers a facial oil infused with lavender which I may have to try next time.
 (Each bottle lasts about 2 months.)

 ~If you were like me, I was very skeptical about placing oil on my face as I have combination skin and as a teen had to combat acne regularly in my T-zone.
 While I recommend speaking to an esthetician that knows your skin specifically, I was pleasantly surprised how receptive my skin was to this addition to my skincare routine.